 Dickson Fong combines typography with horizontal bands to give their website an unique touch.
 The blurred image background makes the statement text on the homepage stand out even more.

-Another Pony shows a great taste for letters and minimalist design throughout their website.
+AIGA shows a great taste for color contrast throughout their website.
 This website design has a very interesting concept and layout worth checking out.

 On this website, the use of typography is done in a creative and unique way.
 This website has a lot of cool projects you can check out.
 The graphics, colors and images are very well created and match the overall branding.